roburrq/php-lab-one/dev-env-setup.md

       ```php
             <?php
-               echo "Welcome you my PHP App"; // You can put anything message inside the quote
+               echo "Welcome you my PHP App!"; // You can put anything message inside the quote
       ```

+      - Visit `http://localhost:8888/mywebapp` and you should see `Welcome you my PHP App` printed on the browser.

+      - You are set - See you in class.

 #### Production

+For production deployment, we can use any of the web servers below:

 1. [Nginx](https://nginx.org/en/)